Have you ever had an outing with your child that you wished could last forever?

 We started by viewing the Three Sisters from the lookout and then from the Scenic Skyway which goes across the valley, from clifftop to clifftop.
 It is up to 270 metres above the ground – an impressive sight through its glass floor.

-The next ride was the Scenic Railway, which descends 310 metres through a cliff-side tunnel to Jamison Valley floor and a beautiful rainforest.
+The next ride was the Scenic Railway, which descends 310 metres through a cliff-side tunnel to Jamison Valley floor and beautiful rainforest.

 A walk along the Scenic Walkway revealed the coal mining history of the area and a sculpture walk featuring the work of world-class artists.